liningtonlab/isoanalyst/README.md

 `conda env create -f environment.yml`

 This should install a Python 3.8+ environment with all the necessary packages.

+__Note:__ This program uses the `rtree` library, which requires bindings for `libspatial`.
+This has been known to cause problems on Windows installs. `rtree` installed from PyPi (`pip install rtree`) should work out of the box.
+The `environment.yml` has been configured to do this for you.

 Then to install the CLI program run